webmeier/learnjs/outlines/_outline-4.md

   6. Changing classes - done
   7. Changing attributes - done
   8. DOM Traversals - done
-  9. ID, Classes, Tags or Attributes
+  9. ID, Classes, Tags or Attributes - done
 3. Events
-  1. What is an event (Asynchronous JavaScript)
-  2. Adding and removing Event Listeners
+  1. Events in JavaScript
+  2. This in event listeners
+  3. Removing event listeners
-  3. Event propagation (bubbling, capturing)
+  4. Event propagation
-  4. Event delegation (Probably need Element.matches)
+  5. Event delegation
-  3. `this` in event listeners
-  6. The event object
 4. Building Real Components
   1. How to think like a developer
   2. How to build an off-canvas sidebar menu